|Welcome to WTIT Tape Radio. The Nation’s first & longest running Tape

 Johnnie Walker, Bouncing Billy, Galloping Gary, Gregarious Greg, Ken Kolt

-Anniversary Party” would star Bud, Johnnie, Gary, Greg and Ken.
-It would
+“15th Anniversary Party” would star Bud, Johnnie, Gary, Greg and Ken.

-Johnnie, Cos, Bob & B.B. would be both responsible for a great deal of
+of Bud, Johnnie, Cos, Bob & B.B. would be both responsible for a great deal

-1987 was a huge year for WTIT.
+1987 was a great year for WTIT.
 It was the 20th Anniversary and the

 group hit Tape 200.
 In January of 1987, a 20th Anniversary/Tape 200